Configure access to an LDAP directory manually in Directory Utility on Mac

 You can manually create a configuration that specifies how a Mac accesses an LDAPv3 or LDAPv2 directory.
 You must know the DNS host name or IP address of the LDAP directory server.

-If the directory is not hosted by a Mac with macOS Server installed, you must know the search base and the template for mapping macOS data to the directory’s data.
+You must know the search base and the template for mapping macOS data to the directory’s data.
 The supported mapping templates are:

 Active Directory, for a directory hosted by a Windows 2000, Windows 2003, or later server